poenneby/practical-clojure/README.md

 With this in place we can now start up a server to verify that our handler is working correctly:

-`lein ring server`
+`> lein ring server`

 This opens up the root uri (http://localhost:3000/) in your default browser.
 And you should see "Hello World" printed.

 Alternatively you can start a server without opening a browser.

-`lein ring server-headless`
+`> lein ring server-headless`

 ## Putting it all together

-With the http server in place we can define our monument search endpoint `/api/search`
+With the http server in place we can define a new monument search endpoint `/api/search`

 `monumental/src/monumental/handler.clj`
 ```